SpoqenAI/dashboard/ACTION_POINTS_README.md

 # AI-Generated Action Points Feature

-This feature adds intelligent action point extraction to your VAPI dashboard, providing key insights from call transcripts and summaries.
+This feature adds intelligent action point extraction to your VAPI dashboard, providing key insights from call transcripts and summaries using Vapi's built-in call analysis.

 ## Features